tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 converter.
 These provide the useful functions of converting units and utilizing the datetime package's ability to read time formats, given the correct timestring.

-The custom data converter is an option to add pre-processing to the input dataset if it wasn't done in a custom file reader, or a custom file reader isn't necessary.
+The custom data converter is an option to add pre-processing to specific variables in the input dataset, while a custom file reader gives more flexibility to cover all at once.
 Converters operate on a variable-by-variable basis, so keep this in mind when adding one.

-4. In the NCEI NOAA documentation, the units for windspeed state that the data was saved as 1/10th of a knot or m/s, depending on the configuration.
-Because the rest of the file is saved in imperial units, it's assumed the data is saved as 1/10th knots.
+5. As stated in the NCEI NOAA documentation, the units for windspeed are recorded as either 1/10th of a knot or m/s, depending on the configuration.
+Because the rest of the file is saved in imperial units, I'm assuming the data is actually saved as 1/10th knots.
 This isn't a standard unit, so we shall add a data converter to tackle this input in the codeblock below.

 .. code-block:: python